 There are multiple reasons why real estate is particularly attractive right now:

-- Real estate value has not fully recovered from its peak and are still value in some areas
+- Real estate value has not fully recovered from its peak and is still value in some areas

 3. Peer Lending and Crowdfunding

-These are possible options to generate higher return on your investment, although, you should study it carefully before jumping in since each platform has their own unique characteristics.
+These are possible options to generate a higher return on your investment, although, you should study it carefully before jumping in since each platform has its own unique characteristics.

-Prosper and Lending Club are peer-to-peer lending platform where you can lend your money to other people.
+Prosper and Lending Club are peer-to-peer lending platforms where you can lend your money to other people.
 You’re the bank.
 Each note is only $25, so you can invest $1,000 and lend money to 40 people.
 There are many grades of loan (from safest to riskiest).
-Prosper claims historical returns of 5.3% on average and Lending Club claims 4% to 7% annualized returns.
+Prosper claims historical returns of 5.3% on average, and Lending Club claims 4% to 7% annualized returns.

 For more information, check out Investing and Making Money with Lending Club Peer-to-Peer Lending.

-Unfortunately, this is not a great time to invest your money in secure investments.
-If you are tired of earning 1% (or less) on your money, consider alternative investment options that can help increase your return.
+Unfortunately, this is not a great time to earn money through your bank or fixed-income investments.
+If you are tired of earning 1-2% (or less) on your money, consider alternative investment options that can help increase your return.

-- Putting your money to work in dividend paying stocks can provide steady income generation along with capital gains.
+- Putting your money to work in dividend-paying stocks can provide a steady income along with capital gains.

-- Real estate investing, whether that means buying a REIT or a rental property, could be a good opportunity that offer higher returns.
+- Real estate investing, whether that means buying a REIT or a rental property, could be an excellent opportunity that offers higher returns.

-- Peer lending offers much higher returns than traditional investment that comes with additional risks.
+- Peer lending offers much higher returns than a traditional investment, but it does come with additional risks.